YCChenVictor/blog-frontend/src/posts/software/design-pattern/main.md

 * Different ways to create objects
 * Example
-  * [Factory method]: Factory method provides a way to delegate the creation of objects to subclasses.
+  * [Factory method](/blog/software/design-pattern/factory-method): Factory method provides a way to delegate the creation of objects to subclasses.
 It's useful when you want to create objects without specifying the exact class of object that will be created.
   * Builder: Builder separates the construction of a complex object from its representation, so that the same construction process can create different representations.
 It's useful when you want to create complex objects with many optional parameters.
-  * Prototype: Prototype involves creating new objects by cloning existing objects.
+  * [Prototype](/blog/software/design-pattern/prototype): Prototype involves creating new objects by cloning existing objects.
 It's useful when creating objects is expensive, and you want to reuse existing objects.
   * Singleton: Singleton ensures that only one instance of a class can be created, and provides a global point of access to that instance.
 It's useful when you want to limit the number of instances of a class, or when you need to coordinate actions across the system.
-  * Abstract method: This pattern provides an interface for creating families of related objects, without specifying the concrete classes of those objects.
+  * [Abstract Factory](/blog/software/design-pattern/abstract-factory): This pattern provides an interface for creating families of related objects, without specifying the concrete classes of those objects.
 It's useful when you want to create objects that share a common interface, but have different implementations.

 ### Structural